AmmarRashed/Genobolitics/README.md

 # Genobolitics

-Genobolitics is a bioinformatics tool that extends Metabolitics to include gene expression data for pathway-level analysis of diseases.
+Genobolitics is a bioinformatics tool that extends [Metabolitics](https://metabolitics.readthedocs.io/en/latest/) to include gene expression data for pathway-level analysis of diseases.
 This project aims to bridge the gap between genome-scale modeling and pathway-level analysis by integrating metabolic data with gene expression data.

+Metabolitics is described in the paper:
+> Cakmak A, Celik MH.
+Personalized Metabolic Analysis of Diseases.
+IEEE/ACM Trans Comput Biol Bioinform.
+2021 May-Jun;18(3):1014-1025. doi: 10.1109/TCBB.2020.3008196.
+[PubMed](https://pubmed.ncbi.nlm.nih.gov/32750887/)

 ## Project Overview